fredvs/freepascal-ootb/readme.md

 Free Pascal OOTB works out of the box.

-The last commits on branch main is based on fpc 3.2.4 release_3_2_4-branch. https://gitlab.com/freepascal.org/fpc/source/-/tree/release_3_2_4-branch
+The last commits on branch main are based on fpc 3.2.4 release_3_2_4-branch. https://gitlab.com/freepascal.org/fpc/source/-/tree/release_3_2_4-branch

 Commits before 3.2.4 on branch main are based on fpc 3.2.2 official release source.